-This profile was prepared when Tosca Santoso was elected to the Ashoka Fellowship in 2006.
+This description of Tosca Santoso's work was prepared when Tosca Santoso was elected to the Ashoka Fellowship in 2006.

 The New Idea